qwd/dev-site/docs/_en/api/weather/weather-now.md

 All parameters are separated by `&`.
 If no optional parameters are set, the default value will be used.

-{% include params.html flag="weather" p="key location lang-def unit-def"%}
+{% include params.html flag="weather" p="key location-def lang-def unit-def"%}

 ## Request Example